MEET THE TEAM

 Carina Carter

 As a Trustee, I am able to act as an advocate for reconstruction patients, ensuring their voices are heard and offering practical recommendations that can directly improve their recovery experiences.
-Being part of Keeping Abreast is both exciting and a privilege, and I am committed to contributing my clinical insight, patient perspective, and professional experience to help the charity continue to grow and positively impact the lives of those navigating reconstruction.
+Being part of Keeping Abreast is both exciting and a privilege, and I am committed to using my clinical insight, patient perspective, and professional experience to help the charity continue to grow and positively impact the lives of those navigating reconstruction.

 Rachel McArthur